paradoxical-rhapsody/fbkmr/Readme.md

 In this document, we illustrate the main features of the `fbkmr` R package through examples.
 Additional information on the statistical methodology and computational details are provided in the accompanying documentation and research articles.

+## How to Cite

+The package applies methods introduced in the paper:

+**Sonabend, A., Zhang, J., Schwartz, J., Coull, B.A. and Lu, J., 2024.
+Scalable Gaussian process regression via median posterior inference for estimating multi-pollutant mixture health effects. arXiv preprint arXiv:2411.10858.**

 ## Brief Overview of Fast Bayesian Kernel Machine Regression Method

 Kernel machine regression (KMR), also known as Gaussian process regression, is a popular tool in the machine learning literature.
 For large datasets, we implement data sketching techniques to make computation feasible.
 The general modeling framework is: